 How To Make Chicken Lumpiang Shanghai

-- Separate lumpia wrappers carefully and keep them covered with a damp cloth.
-Place a wrapper on a flat surface, add 1-2 tablespoons of the filling along one edge. *see Note
+- Roll the lumpia.
+Separate the wrappers carefully and keep them covered with a damp cloth.
+Place a wrapper on a flat surface in a diamond position.
+Add 1 to 2 tablespoons of filling along one edge.*see Note

 *Note: For easier filling, use a piping bag or a Ziploc bag to transfer the mixture onto the wrappers.
 If using a Ziploc bag, fill it with the filling, cut off a bottom corner, and pipe the mixture onto each wrapper.
 Alternatively, an ice cream scoop can help you portion the filling evenly.